LevelFourAB/windshift-service/README.md

 # Windshift

 Windshift is an event-stream framework using NATS Jetstream.
-This repository contains the Windshift service, which is a gRPC server that provides an API for building distributed event-driven systems.
+This repository contains the Windshift server, which provides a gRPC API for building distributed event-driven systems.

+Windshift provides a schema-first experience where data is represented by Protobuf messages, to allow your events to evolve over time.

 ## Features